 A: Yes.
-Unless otherwise noted in the latest FOA, an entity may submit only one application under any funding window.
+An entity may submit only one application under any funding window.
 Although the online application system will allow you to create multiple applications, you can only submit one.

 A: To be eligible for ReConnect Funding, a Proposed Funded Service Area (PFSA) must be (1) rural and (2) lack sufficient access to broadband service:

 - According to the ReConnect Regulation, a rural area is any area which is not located within: (1) A city, town, or incorporated area that has a population of greater than 20,000 inhabitants; or (2) an urbanized area contiguous and adjacent to a city or town that has a population of greater than 50,000 inhabitants.

-- Sufficient access to broadband will be defined in the FOA published on October 25, 2021, is 100 megabits per second (Mbps) downstream and 20 Mbps upstream (100/20).
+- Sufficient access to broadband, as defined in the FOA published on October 25, 2021, is 100 megabits per second (Mbps) downstream and 20 Mbps upstream (100/20).
 Mobile/cellular and satellite services will not be considered in making the determination of sufficient access to broadband.
 Note, for all funding categories except “Projects where 90 percent of households lack sufficient access to broadband”, 50% of households within each proposed service area must lack sufficient access to broadband.
 For the “Projects where 90 percent of households lack sufficient access to broadband” funding category, 90% of households within each proposed service area must lack sufficient access to broadband.

 In addition, a PFSA may not include areas that have been previously funded by other RUS telecommunications programs if those areas have sufficient access to broadband.
 Additional eligibility requirements will be determined by the latest FOA.
 Ineligible areas include: